IBM InterConnect: Bringing in Secure, Hybrid, and Multi-Cloud Infrastructure

 Furthermore, IBM introduced a solution—IBM Cloud Secure Virtualization—to provide workload security for data and apps across multiple clouds, as well as automating report-building to help out with regulatory standards.

-• Continuously monitor and generate real-time reports to help address regulatory readiness and reporting for industry compliance such standards as PCI 3.0, HIPAA, FISMA, etc.
+With security as a top priority for enterprises adopting hybrid cloud in highly regulated industries, the tool enables users to:- Continuously monitor and generate real-time reports to help address regulatory readiness and reporting for industry compliance such standards as PCI 3.0, HIPAA, FISMA, etc.

-• Geo-fence at the hardware level for more control over where data can and cannot be moved.
+- Geo-fence at the hardware level for more control over where data can and cannot be moved.

-• Get more granular access controls to help reduce operational risk and configuration errors.
+- Get more granular access controls to help reduce operational risk and configuration errors.

 “IBM Cloud Secure Virtualization can help facilitate cloud adoption and provide enterprises with an automated and security-rich cloud infrastructure to invigorate business innovation and growth.”

-John Considine, IBM
+—John Considine, IBM

 Bluemix–Kubernetes container service